-- Obtain parents' and carers' consent for photographs to be taken used for or published (for example, on our website or displays). - Ensure the school's designated camera is only used in the school and any images taken will not be emailed as it may not be secure.
+- Obtain parents' and carers' consent for photographs to be taken used for or published. - Ensure the cameras on the school lpads are only used in the school and any images taken will not be emailed as it may not be secure.
 (In some instances, it may be required to seek parental permission to email images, but the potential risks must be made clear to parents). - Ensure that children are appropriately dressed, and only use the child's first name with an image. - Ensure that personal cameras are not used to take photographs, video, or audio recordings in our school without prior explicit consent from the school, for example, for a special event, such as a Christmas play. - Ensure that all images are stored securely, and password protected.
 Where images are stored, the setting will register with the Information Commissioners Office (ICO), in accordance with data protection laws. - Ensure where professional photographers are used, we have taken appropriate steps such as DBS checks, references and parental consent prior to photographs being taken. - Ensure 'acceptable use' rules regarding the use of cameras and camera enabled devices by children are embedded in practice. - Ensure the use of cameras is closely monitored and open to scrutiny.